 The week will conclude with graduation and the presentation of certificates on Thursday night.
 GOMACO production facilities will be available for touring on Friday morning.

 Classes at GOMACO University are provided in two different buildings, located one short block from each other.
 One building is used for curb and gutter classes and the other is used for paving classes.

-Curb and gutter and some 3D classes are held in the GOMACO University administration building.
+Curb and gutter machines and trimmers classes are held in the GOMACO University administration building.
 It has a classroom with state-of-the-art audio/video equipment and six elevated rows of seating, a shop area for training and diagnostics, and a cafeteria.
 GOMACO wearable items and premium gifts are also available for purchase at the administration building.

-The GOMACO University paving center has classes on slipform pavers, trimmers, IDBI, and 3D.
+The GOMACO University Paving Center has classes on slipform pavers, IDBI, and 3D.
 Along with a state-of-the-art classroom, it has an extra-large shop for training and diagnostics on larger machines.
 Both buildings display a wide variety of modern and historical job-site photos.